The age old question homeowners face: “Which mortgage is right for me?”

 For the record, most homeowners move within six years, so many of these ARMs wouldn’t even make it to the first adjustment period before being paid off via a sale.

-But others might have their eyes on a forever home, with no interest in ever leaving or applying for another mortgage.
+But others might have their eyes on a forever home, with no intention of ever leaving or applying for another mortgage.

-- If you are risk-averse and don’t want to stay up at night worrying about your mortgage rate rising
+• Don’t want to stay up at night worrying about higher payments

-- Or can’t handle a larger monthly mortgage payment if your mortgage rate adjusts higher
+• Can’t handle a larger monthly payment if your rate adjusts higher

-If You Are Open to Some Risk or Plan to Stay for Only a Short Time, an ARM Might Work
+If You’re Open to Risk or Plan a Short Stay, an ARM Could Work

-- If you don’t plan on staying in your home for a long time (you may move or upgrade)
+• Don’t plan on staying in your home for a long time (may relocate or upgrade)

-- Or think mortgage rates may hold steady or drop in the future, allowing you to refinance to a lower rate later on
+• Think mortgage rates will hold steady or drop in the future, allowing you to refinance

-- Or don’t want to pay off your mortgage because you think you can do better investing your money elsewhere
+• Don’t want to pay off your mortgage because you think you can do better investing elsewhere

-Want to Own More of Your Home Sooner?
+If You Want to Own More of Your Home Sooner

-- Because a greater amount of money will go toward the principal balance each month
+• A greater amount of the payment will go toward the principal balance each month

-- Just know that 15-year mortgages can be quite expense and ARMs can adjust higher
+• Just be aware that shorter-term mortgages can be expensive and ARMs may adjust higher

 If You Want to Pay Off Your Mortgage Slowly

-- And/or to put your more of your money to use somewhere else
+• Allows you to put more of your money to use elsewhere

 If You Want the Lowest Rate on Your Mortgage

-- The lowest interest rate will generally come on a short-term ARM
+• The lowest interest rate will generally be on a short-term ARM

-- Those who can afford it may also consider the 15-year fixed
+• Those who can afford it may also consider the 15-year fixed or 10-year fixed

 If You Want to Tap Equity

-- Or they can tack on a second mortgage via a HELOC or home equity loan
+• If rates are higher you can tack on a second mortgage such as a HELOC or home equity loan

-- Seniors have the added option of a reverse mortgage
+• Seniors have the added option of a reverse mortgage but be vary of the costs involved

 So there you have it – a primer on what mortgage you should pick and why.

-Remember, this is a huge financial decision, and should go well beyond reading one article.
+Remember, this is a huge financial decision and should go well beyond reading one article.
+Read several.

 Sit down and compare all available options.
 Do the math.
 Do your homework.
 Make a plan.
 And SHOP AROUND!